Phoenix Drivers Get High Marks in Allstate Report

 In 2015, the U.S. had the highest number of roadway fatalities since 2008 - 38,000 deaths nationwide.
 The increase may be due to the fact that Americans are traveling more today than they have in the past.
 From March 2015 to February 2016, the total number of miles driven increased three percent to 3.15 trillion miles.
 That is the largest year-to-year jump in the U.S. in 20 years.

 Across the U.S., the average driver will experience a crash every 10 years.
 Most of these accidents are the result of driver habits that are dangerous and preventable.
 Driving drunk, distracted driving, speeding, and failure to use safety features like seat belts contributes to 94 percent of car crashes.
 Distracted driving alone is to blame for over one-quarter of all car accidents in the U.S.

 Allstate’s report on car accidents is released annually to remind drivers to practice safe driving habits, which will hopefully decrease the total number of accidents.
 Allstate found that Brownsville, Texas has the safest drivers in the country.
 Drivers in Brownsville get into a car accident once every 14.6 years.

 Call Today for Your Free Consultation

-If you have been involved in a car accident, the Arizona auto accident injury lawyers at Phillips Law Firm can help you assert your legal rights.
+If you have been involved in a car accident, the accident attorneys at Phillips Law Firm can help you assert your legal rights.